Summation-by-parts operators for general function spaces: Numerical results

 Consider the following inhomogeneous linear advection problem:

 with exact steady state solution $u(x) = e^{2x}$.
 The steady state solution can be expected to be better approximated using an exponential rather than a polynomial approximation space.

 \cref{fig:linear_inhom} shows the (numerical) solutions (\cref{fig:linear_source_SAT_K3_I3,fig:linear_source_SAT_K3_I6}) and their errors (\cref{fig:linear_source_SAT_L2error_K3,fig:linear_source_SAT_maxerror_K3}) at time $t=3.5$.
-The numerical solutions were computed using a multi-block FSBP-SAT method with a three-dimensional polynomial and exponential approximation space $\mathcal{P}_2 = \{1,x,x^2\}$ and $\mathcal{E}_2 = \{1,x,e^x\}$, respectively. \cref{fig:linear_source_SAT_K3_I3,fig:linear_source_SAT_K3_I6} illustrate the results using $I=3$ and $I=6$ uniform blocks.
+The numerical solutions were computed using a multi-block FSBP-SAT method with a three-dimensional polynomial and exponential approximation space $\mathcal{P}_2 = \Span\{1,x,x^2\}$ and $\mathcal{E}_2 = \Span\{1,x,e^x\}$, respectively. \cref{fig:linear_source_SAT_K3_I3,fig:linear_source_SAT_K3_I6} illustrate the results using $I=3$ and $I=6$ uniform blocks.
+The polynomial SBP operator was constructed using three Gauss--Lobatto points and weights, while the exponential FSBP operator was described in \cref{sub:exp_FSBP}.
 We find that the exponential approximation space $\mathcal{E}_2$ yields more accurate results than the usual polynomial approximation space $\mathcal{P}_2$.
 In accordance with this, \cref{fig:linear_source_SAT_L2error_K3,fig:linear_source_SAT_maxerror_K3} provide the $\|\cdot\|_2$- and $\|\cdot\|_{\infty}$-errors of both FSBP-SAT methods for an increasing number of uniform blocks, $I$.
 While the convergence rate of the multi-block FSBP-SAT methods seems to be roughly the same for both approximation spaces, the individual error levels are found to be smaller for the $\mathcal{E}_2$-based SBP operator.
 It also seems that the difference between the numerical solutions corresponding to the exponential and polynomial approximation space decreases for large numbers of blocks, $I$.
 This might be explained by the exponential approximation space mostly being of advantage in blocks where the solution rapidly changes, and as the total number of blocks increases the proportion of blocks within which the solution rapidly changes becomes smaller.

+One might wonder if the increased accuracy of the exponential FSBP operator compared to the polynomial SBP operator observed in \cref{fig:linear_inhom} is due to the difference in the function spaces or can be explained by the exponential FSBP operator using two more grid points per block.
+To address this question, we repeat the above test using a polynomial SBP operator that is exact for $\mathcal{P}_2 = \Span\{1,x,x^2\}$ and uses the same grid points as the exponential FSBP operator.
+The corresponding results can be found in \cref{fig:linear_inhom2} and demonstrate that the FSBP operator again yields more accurate results.